oussaki/RxDownloader/README.md

 By default files will be saved in cache directory.
 You can just customize the directory by calling : `storage(File storagePath)`

+* Building list of files methods:

+- `addFile(String url)`: add url directly to list of urls without renaming the downloaded file.
+- `addFile(String newName, String url)`: add url to list and renaming the file to newName, Ps: No need to write the file extension.
+- `addFiles(List<String> urls)`: add a bulk of URL's.

 * Download Strategy

-1- MAX Strategy: will try to download all the files in case of errors it's will continue till the end.
+-MAX Strategy: will try to download all the files in case of errors it's will continue till the end.

 ```java
  	 new RxDownloader